FOLLOWME-prj/mqtt2json/README.md

 # mqtt2json: log MQTT messages in JSON format

 This project exports [MQTT](https://mqtt.org) messages saving each message as a [JSON](https://www.json.org) object.
-The logger is designed to run easily in [Docker](https://www.docker.com) and to use it with [ChirpStack](https://www.chirpstack.io): indeed, it binds by default to the `application` and `gateway` topics.
+The logger is designed to run easily in [Docker](https://www.docker.com) and to use it with [ChirpStack](https://www.chirpstack.io): indeed, it binds by default to the `application` and `gateway` topics, although such settings can be changed.

 ## 1. Prerequisites

 - An [MQTT](https://mqtt.org) instance (such as the one provided by [ChirpStack](https://www.chirpstack.io)) running
 - [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/) installed on your system

-## 2. (Optional) Configure ChirpStack Gateway Bridge to Use JSON
+## 2. Configure ChirpStack Gateway Bridge to Use JSON

 By default, [ChirpStack](https://www.chirpstack.io) encodes uplink and downlink messages in `protobuf` format.
 To use the software in this repository, you must change it to `json`: